EdOverflow/cryptojourney-content/cryptojourney.md

 ![Enigma keylist](img/enigma_keylist.jpg)

 Now if both ends have followed all these steps accordingly, the sender could encrypt `HELLO` with his machine, which might output something like `UZCFS`.
 The receiver can then type `UZCFS` into his machine and it should output `HELLO`.

 ---

+### The Polish Bomba

+The Polish mathematician and cryptologist Marian Rejewski was the first one to design a machine that was able to decrypt messages encrypted with an Enigma machine.
+Because the Germans used to write the combination key at the start of every transmission, Marian Rejewski was able to recreate the internal wirings of the Enigma machine.
+In order to speed up the process of decrypting the key, he created the “Bomba Kryptologiczna” in October 1938.
+Six Bombas were built in Warsaw before September 1939.
+It took a Bomba about two hours to find out the daily keys.
+The Polish cryptographers were already reading Enigma encrypted messages by 1939 but they did not tell their British or French allies.
+Then by the end of 1938 the Germans added two more rotors, so that an operator had to choose three out of five rotors to put in the Enigma machine.
+The Polish cryptologists were not able to decrypt the messages anymore.
+In 1939 with the invasion of Poland, the Polish cryptographers decided to share their data with the French and the British.

+---